boldflight/BibleConverter/test_EPUB/output/1kings.md

 [9] All these were built with the best stones, chiseled to the right size and cut with a saw on all sides, from the foundation to the edge of the roof and from the outside to the great courtyard.
 [10] The foundation was made of large valuable stones, measuring either 15 feet or 12 feet.
 [11] Above the foundation the best stones, chiseled to the right size, were used along with cedar.
-[12] Around the great courtyard were three rows of chiseled stones and one row of cedar beams, like the inner courtyard of the Lord’s temple and the hall of the palace.
+[12] Around the great courtyard were three rows of chiseled stones and one row of cedar beams, like the inner courtyard of the **Lord**’s temple and the hall of the palace.

 ### Solomon Commissions Hiram to Supply the Temple